php-soap/psr18-transport/README.md

 ## Loading WSDL with PSR-18 clients

-Also for loading WSDL's, you might want to use a PSR-18 client to do the hard HTTP work.
+For loading WSDL's, you might want to use a PSR-18 client to do the hard HTTP work.
 This allows you for advances setups in which the WSDL is put behind basic authentication.
-This package provides some loaders that can be used to load HTTP locations.
+This package provides a PSR-18 [WSDL loader](https://github.com/php-soap/wsdl#wsdl-loader) that can be used to load HTTP locations with your favourite HTTP client.
-It can be used in combinations with for example the WSDL loaders from the `php-soap/ext-soap-engine`.
+It can be used in combinations with for example the WSDL loaders from the [php-soap/ext-soap-engine](https://github.com/php-soap/ext-soap-engine).

 ### Psr18Loader